 Construction often takes place in locations without easy access to a toilet, which poses a problem for construction workers.
 If the nearest toilet is a ten-minute walk from your site then you might find that toilet breaks will take up too much time.
 Construction site owners also have a legal duty to provide their workers with a toilet.
 You can check the HSE guidelines to see how many toilets you should provide for your workers.

 Want to know how many portable toilets you should hire for your construction site or event?
-A member of our team will be happy to help you.
+A member of our team of LetLoos will be happy to help you.
 Call 0800 368 8373 to discuss portable toilet hire or even arrange a next-day delivery.